JordanMakesMaps/3D-Model-Classification/README.md

 Although SfM has become widely adopted by ecologists, deep learning presents a steep learning curve for many.
 Because of this we provide a comprehensive workflow with detailed instructions and open-sourced our programming code to assist others in replicating our methodology.
 Our method provides researchers with the ability to assess precise changes in 3-D community composition of reef habitats in an entirely novel way, providing more insight into changes in ecological paradigms, such as those that occur during coral-algae shifts.

+This repository contains the code used for workflow; classification of the 3D models is done in Agisoft Metashape.

 ![side-by-side](Figures/3d-classification.png)